DantasticWebSolutions/weekly-planner/README.md

 - [x] Create and Display Recipes
 - [x] Add Recipe to Shopping List
 - [x] Add Recipe to Weekly Planner
+- [ ] Share Shopping List
+- [ ] Order Recipes by time, difficulty or macronutrients informations
+- [ ] Filter Vegan or Vegetarian options
 - [ ] Macronutrients Counter
 - [ ] Display Recipes based on the remaining macronutrients needed to complete goals
 - [ ] Allow Users to create their own Recipes (visible only to the user who created it)
+- [ ] Displaying Recipes based on ingredients user already have
 - [ ] Multi-language Support
     - [x] English
     - [ ] Italian